tetratelabs/wazero/README.md

 | Interpreter|`wazero.NewEngineInterpreter()`|✅ |✅|✅|
 | JIT engine |`wazero.NewEngineJIT()`|✅|✅ |❌|

-*Note:* JIT does not yet work on Windows.
-Please use the interpreter and track [this issue](https://github.com/tetratelabs/wazero/issues/269) if interested.

 If you choose no configuration, ex `wazero.NewStore()`, the interpreter is used.
 You can also choose explicitly like so:
 ```go
 store, err := wazero.NewStoreWithConfig(&wazero.StoreConfig{Engine: wazero.NewEngineJIT()})